Amid Immunity Pleas And Trump Scandals, Republicans Are At Each Other’s Throats

 After securing the election and taking office in January, Trump has been the center of unrelenting controversy.
 During his campaign, reporters and critics brought Trump’s history of bankruptcy to light, as well as his derogatory comments regarding women, further examined by the New York Times.
 Trump and his Republican allies left a snail-trail behind them in their come-up to the White House, which, to be fair, is common of American politicians.

-The issue is that Donald Trump, despite being the president, isn’t a politician.
-Former President Barack Obama is a Harvard Law School graduate and the first black President of the Harvard Law Review.
+The issue is that Donald Trump, despite being the President, isn’t a politician.
+Former President Barack Obama is a Harvard Law School graduate, and the first black President of the Harvard Law Review.
 Well versed in American law and politics, he became a professor of constitutional law in Chicago for more than a decade.
 He also worked as a civil rights attorney before being elected Senator of Illinois, and eventually President of the United States.

-President Trump, although a juggernaut of the entrepreneurial world, doesn’t even come close to having the political credentials that any prior president has had.
-The original spread of Republican candidates, at a record of 12 people running for the White House, gave Trump enough room to talk his way into the primary.
-He remains a total greenhorn in regard to American politics and government protocol.
-Trump lined his cabinet with corporate titans and banking agents — more people with less than average political experience.
+President Trump, although a juggernaut of the entrepreneurial world, doesn’t even come close to having the political credentials that any prior President has had.
+The original spread of Republican candidates, at a record of twelve people running for the White House, gave Trump enough room to talk his way into the primary.
+He remains a total greenhorn in regards to American politics and government protocol.
+Trump lined his cabinet with corporate titans and banking agents- more people with less than average political experience.

 “If the U.S. government is run anything like the Trump organization,” says @NaomiAKlein, “expect to be looted.” https://t.co/7m8mp5SdQK pic.twitter.com/0ODZErUrO2